St Sepulchre's Drinking Fountain

 Restoration of the drinking fountain

 St Sepulchre’s Fountain was the first public drinking fountain in London.
-It was built into the railings of St Sepulchre-without-Newgate Church on Holborn Hill and it opened in 1859.
-It’s funding came from Samuel Gurney, MP, co-founder of the ‘Metropolitan Drinking Fountain Association’ (later the ‘Metropolitan Drinking Fountain and Cattle Trough Association’ and surviving today as the Drinking Fountain Association).
+It was built into the railings of St Sepulchre-without-Newgate Church on Holborn Hill and opened in 1859.
+Its funding came from Samuel Gurney, MP, co-founder of the ‘Metropolitan Drinking Fountain Association’ - later the ‘Metropolitan Drinking Fountain and Cattle Trough Association’ and today the Drinking Fountain Association.
 The St Sepulchre’s fountain was opened to great fanfare and became very popular.
-Public drinking fountains were strongly supported by the church and associated with the Temperance movement, a cultural position that can be read in the frequent situation of drinking fountains opposite public houses or beside churches.